anushayelanji/hrc-robot/body-tracking-samples/simple_cpp_sample/README.md

-# Azure Kinect Body Tracking SimpleCpp Sample
+# Azure Kinect Sensor SDK

 ## Introduction

-The Azure Kinect Body Tracking SimpleCpp sample is the simplest example that demonstrates how to use the body tracking SDK cpp wrapper.
+This is the Human-Robot Collaboration project.

 ## Usage Info